Media-Ed-Online/intro-web-dev/_docs/topic-01/05-github-site/page-02.md

 <span class="label label-warning">Load Time</span> This page contains embedded interactive content.
 In may take 3-10 seconds to completely load.

-We don't even need additional programs to begin using a VCS like [GitHub.com](https://github.com/).
+We don't even need additional programs to begin using a VCS like <a href="https://github.com/" target="_blank">GitHub.com</a>.
 We can begin creating and tracking files directly within the browser, as long as we create a new repository.

 **Repositories** (or _repo_ for short) are the bookbags of websites, and contain all of the files, folders, and related content for that site.
 A `README.md` file is placed at the highest level of the working directory (the “main folder” or directory) to provide information about that repo.